-- The law on the Isle of Man provides that no racing machines should be ridden on a public highway except during the period commencing three hours before, during and two hours after a scheduled road closure period from where the machine is kept, directly to the start of the course, from a point on the course directly to the place it is kept or vice versa, or between points on the course. - During this same period the machine does not have to comply with either the Maintenance and Use Regulations or the Lighting Regulations. - The competitor must however, have a current valid driving licence for that particular class of machine. - Third party insurance must be in force before the machine is used on a public highway.
-Cover can be obtained from the Race Office.
-Machines used on public roads outside these times must comply in every respect with Manx Road Traffic Legislation (Race numbers must not be displayed).
-Any competitor reported as having ridden their machine in such a manner as to constitute a nuisance to the public may be disqualified or otherwise penalised.
+- The law on the Isle of Man provides that no racing machines should be ridden on a public highway except during the period commencing three hours before, during and two hours after a scheduled road closure period from where the machine is kept, directly to the start of the course, from a point on the course directly to the place it is kept or vice versa, or between points on the course.
+Once a competitor has completed the Signing On process he/she is automatically covered for this under a policy put in place by the ACU and there is no additional cost to the competitor. - During this same period the machine does not have to comply with the Maintenance and Use Regulations and Lighting Regulations. - The competitor must however, have a current valid driving licence for that particular class of machine. - Any competitor reported as having ridden their machine in such a manner as to constitute a nuisance to the public may be disqualified or otherwise penalised.